Get answers to all of your Girl Powered questions here. Click on a question below to drop down its answer.

 There is no shortage of boys in robotics.
 Everything that we're doing through Girl Powered is so that one day, our community will better reflect our society, at which point there won't be a need for this initiative.
 We hope, and need, both girls and boys supporting this cause.

 By supporting this initiative, promoting it to other teams and taking the Girl Powered pledge.
-More information about the pledge can be found here, and the pledge will become live to participate on October 11th.
+More information about the pledge can be found here.

 We're shining the spotlight on the successes of girls in STEM as a way to increase awareness for our program.
 We want girls to feel like they have a place in VEX just as much as boys.
 Many of the women on our core leadership team were on robotics teams as students and know what it feels like to be singled out because of their gender.
 If you are reading this and happen to be part of the 24% of girls currently in our community, we are glad you are here and have already broken through the barriers we are working to address.
 We hope you will support new team members through Girl Powered.
 We ask that you do it for the girls out there who haven't yet realized they have a place in robotics.
 We want everyone to feel like they have the confidence needed to go out and excel in STEM.